bgruening/galaxytools/tools/chatgpt/README.md

 - **Temperature**: Controls randomness in the output (range: 0.0 to 2.0).
 Lower values make output more focused and deterministic, while higher values make it more creative and random.
 If not set, the model uses its default temperature.
 On the **OpenAI** server type only `gpt-4.1`, `gpt-4o` and `gpt-5.4` accept it; every other model in the list rejects it outright, so the tool drops it and records a note in the job log.
 On a **custom** server every sampling parameter is forwarded verbatim, so the target server's own restrictions apply.

 - **Max tokens**: Maximum number of tokens in the response.
 If not set, the model's default is used.
-For the OpenAI server type it is sent as `max_completion_tokens`, which also covers the hidden reasoning tokens of the gpt-5 models — setting it too low there can consume the whole budget on reasoning and return an empty answer.
+For the OpenAI server type it is sent as `max_completion_tokens`, which also covers the hidden reasoning tokens of the reasoning models — setting it too low there can consume the whole budget on reasoning and return an empty answer.
 For custom servers it is sent as `max_tokens`, which Ollama and older vLLM builds still require.

 - **Top P**: Nucleus sampling threshold.
 If not set, the model's default is used.
 As with Temperature, only `gpt-4.1`, `gpt-4o` and `gpt-5.4` accept it on the OpenAI server type.